soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/enable-the-report-message-add-in.md

 For example, suppose that people are reporting a lot of messages as phishing.
 This information surfaces in the [Security Dashboard](security-dashboard.md) and other reports.
 Your organization's security team can use this information as an indication that anti-phishing policies might need to be updated.
 Or, if people are reporting a lot of messages that were flagged as junk mail as Not Junk by using the Report Message add-in, your organization's security team might need to adjust [anti-spam policies](configure-the-anti-spam-policies.md).

 The Report Message add-in works with your Office 365 subscription and the following products:
- - Outlook on the Web
+ - Outlook on the web
  - Outlook 2013 SP1
  - Outlook 2016
  - Outlook 2016 for Mac